-That night, the theater was packed above its 1500 person occupancy (numbers range from 1700-2200 attended) with hundreds purchasing tickets for standing room in the aisles, with everyone entering through the one main entrance.
+That night, people packed in well above it’s 1500 person occupancy (numbers range from 1700-2200 attended) with hundreds purchasing tickets for standing room in the aisles, with everyone entering through the one main entrance.

 A strong wind blew outside, and the line was probably out the door as goers stood in line, likely shivering if not properly buttoned.
 The audience was likely excited to be at the well decorated theater with some of the most ornate decor for the time.
 As the maxim goes: you can’t judge a book by its cover (or a theater by its decor).

-It is said that after 1871 fire code ordinances were ‘greatly improved’, but this event would be the proof in the pudding that there was still a long way to go with both the rules and enforcement.
+After 1871, authorities would implement new fire code ordinances.
+But this catastrophe demonstrated there was still a long way to go with both the rules and enforcement.

 Behind the scenes, things were not ready for a fire.

-Next there was the decision to sell tickets to people who would sit in the aisles, people who would add to the overcrowding of doors that were about to be clogged.
+Next there was the decision to sell tickets to people who would sit in the aisles, people who would add to the overcrowding of doors that would soon become clogged.

 It started in the second act during the song “Let Us Swear by the Pale Moonlight” where there above stage is an arc light: first, a short circuit (or simply poor wiring) and a too close muslin curtain.
 From there, you have hung ‘several thousand square feet of highly flammable painted canvas scenery flats‘ and you have a practically instant inferno.